katsuma/keynote-client/README.md

 `keynote-client` will provide a high level API (like ActiveRecord style) to control your Keynote.

 Currently this project is in alpha stage.
-We now support `Theme` and `Document` object.
+It supports these features.

+- Creating a new document with specified theme
+- Appending a new slide with specified master slide
+- Saving a document

 ## Usage